 One important application for temperature sensors is to decide when covering concrete surface is necessary, or when it is safe to remove the coverings.
 Another important application is to decide when it is safe to open the formwork or shoring in a construction project.

 The temperature sensors will typically work in many extreme conditions and can easily handle temperature values of up to 170 degrees Fahrenheit (as is the case for mass concrete foundations, retaining walls, or dams).
 However, the sensor will have to be buried in appropriate locations, and key structural components.

 A reader is used to collect the temperature data.
 A traditional reader requires a wired connection to the sensor to retrieve the data.
-This can be done using wireless technology for the case of SmartRock2 sensor.
-The wireless sensor should be places within the 3 to 4 inches distance from the surface.
-This will ensure that the signal strength is powerful enough to be detected by smartphone or tablet.
-A mobile app will help the user to find and locate the sensors, and connect to them.
+This can be done using wireless technology for the case of SmartRock sensor.
+The wireless sensor should be placed within the 3 to 4 inches distance from the surface.
+This will ensure that the signal strength is powerful enough to be detected by a smartphone or tablet.
+A mobile app will help the user to find and locate the sensors and connect to them.
 It is also used to retrieve the test data from the sensor and analyze the results.

 The sensor collects temperature sensor in certain time steps (normally 30 minutes or less).
 This should be good enough as it can take a bit for the temperatures in your concrete to change rather substantially.
 Still, when used properly, it should not be much of a challenge for your app to give you the most accurate forms of analysis possible.

 Contact Giatec for Help